lizzieinvancouver/ospree/docs/budburst/budburstms_README.txt

 In the text ....
 # Numbers of chilling treatments, numbers of studies that tested interactions between cues and thermoperiodicity numbers come from tables prepared in ospree/analyses/limitingcues/countintxns/countintxns.R

+# What is budburst definitions and numbers come from ospree/analyses/input/whatisbudburst.csv and ospree/data/whatis_budburst.xlsx